-Italy is often mysterious and hard to understand.
+Italy is often mysterious, hard to understand.
 Who are the Italians?
 What is happening in this country?

-“sicilianized, enigmatic, elusive Italy, difficult to reduce to any synthesis.
-Differently from other great countries (France, England, Spain) Italy doesn’t have a true national unity and is not assisted by a wide-fresco literature [that can provide a complete picture, MoR].”
+“sicilianized, enigmatic and elusive Italy, difficult to be synthesized into something consistent.
+Differently from other great countries (France, England, Spain) Italy doesn’t possess a real national unity nor is helped in this by a wide-fresco Italian literature [that could provide an overall picture of what we are, MoR].”

-“Sicily instead generated this type of literature (Verga, Pirandello, Tomasi di Lampedusa, De Roberto, and even Luigi Natoli with his ‘I Beati Paoli’)”, while in Italy this deficiency also regards those Southern authors who have Italianized themselves.”
+“Sicily, on the contrary, has produced this sort of literature (Verga, Pirandello, Tomasi di Lampedusa, De Roberto, even Luigi Natoli with his ‘I Beati Paoli’)”.
+Such Italian literary flaw also regards those Southern authors who have Italianized themselves.”

-In this country, in its films and literature, “we see only the tree, not the forest.”
+In this country, with its films and literature, “we see only the tree, not the forest.”

-Piazzese then concludes with an enigmatic, worthy-of-Tolkien statement:
+Piazzese thus concludes with an enigmatic, worthy-of-Tolkien statement:

-“The secret of the entire forest is hidden in Palermo.”
+“The secret of the forest is hidden in Palermo.”

-The secret of the ‘entire forest’ hidden in Palermo?
+The secret of the ‘forest’ is hidden in Palermo?
 What does that mean?

-This is intriguing and enough for me to start reading Santo Piazzese’s books.
-It could provide hints on the Italian enigma, one never knows.
+This is intriguing and enough for me to start reading Santo Piazzese’s novels.
+It could provide insight on the Italian enigma, one never knows.

 Related blog theme: